camilakersten/100-Days-UI-Challenge/README.md

 #011
 Today I'm feeling a little underwhelmed because I wanted to make a better age validator, but had to stick with what I already know.
 I'm spending hours everyday tackling these challenges and I'm seriously considering putting a time limit from now on.
 Besides that, I hope you enjoy my Dating site for vampires.

+#012
+Today I had no inspiration for design, so I'm coding a design submitted by [Alexandra Paun in Dribble](https://dribbble.com/shots/4335565/attachments/4335565-E-commerce-item-Daily-012?mode=media).